amaroteam/front-end-challenge/README.md

 npm start
 ```

-The will run at `http://localhost:8080`
+The app will run at `http://localhost:8080`

 ## About